Skip to Content

 Another way that you can avoid a hot water heater emergency or outage is by knowing when your unit needs to be repaired.
 Often before your unit goes out or starts leaking, there are some signals that it has a problem.

-By recognizing these signals and having your water heater unit repaired, you can avoid the headache, expense and potential damage of a hot water heater emergency.
+By recognizing these signals and having your water heater unit repaired, you can avoid the headache, expense, and potential damage of a hot water heater emergency.

 You should have your unit looked at if: